 By a decree of May 5, 2000, the Second Sunday of Easter (the Sunday after Easter Day itself) is also known in the Roman Rite as the Feast of the Divine Mercy.

-Ascension Thursday, which celebrates the return of Jesus to heaven following his resurrection, is the fortieth day of Easter.
+Ascension Thursday, which celebrates Jesus' return to heaven following his resurrection, is the fortieth day of Easter.
 However, in places where it is not observed as a Holy Day of Obligation, the post-1969 form of the Roman rite transfers it to the following Sunday.

 Pentecost is the fiftieth and last day of the Easter season.
 It celebrates the sending of the Holy Spirit to the Apostles, which traditionally marks the birth of the Church.